peej/rosaline-keyboard/README.md

-# Juliet - Through-hole staggered 40% keyboard PCB for 60% cases
+# Juliet - Through-hole 40% keyboard PCB for 60% cases

 Juliet is a 40% keyboard PCB using through-hole components for that visible component aesthetic.